Senior Fellow at the World Resources Institute

 Policy Fellow Alum, Centre for Science and Policy

 Simon Sharpe is a Senior Fellow at the World Resources Institute.
-In January 2019 Simon Sharpe moved to the Cabinet Office as Deputy Director and Policy Lead for COP 26.
-Previoyusly Simon was responsible for international climate change strategy at the government’s Department for Business, Energy and Industrial Strategy.
-Before this Simon led the work on energy and clean growth in the government’s Industrial Strategy, and served as head of private office to the Minister of State for Energy and Climate Change, and later to the Minister of State for Climate Change and Industry.
+In January 2019 Simon moved to the Cabinet Office as Deputy Director and Policy Lead for COP 26.
+Previously Simon was responsible for international climate change strategy at the government’s Department for Business, Energy and Industrial Strategy.
+Before this he led the work on energy and clean growth in the government’s Industrial Strategy, and served as head of private office to the Minister of State for Energy and Climate Change, and later to the Minister of State for Climate Change and Industry.

 Simon worked at the Foreign and Commonwealth Office for ten years, serving in China and India, and leading on climate change strategy in the run-up to the Paris negotiations in 2015.
 In this role he created and led a major international project to re-shape the way governments assess the risks of climate change, working with leading experts in the US, China and India.